bcaro/wifilightV2-doc/docs/en_US/index.md

 ## Custom effects

 Create an effect with the NanoLeaf app and give it a name.
 Create an action / default command in the list of device commands in the plugin.
 Put the name in parameters.
 Then give a unique identifier and a name, they can be identical to the name of the command.

+## Sending a custom command

+Create an action/default command, in internal name put a name and in parameters, put the json of the custom command except the external braces but with the write command, for example:

+     "write": {"command": "request", "animName": "Northern Lights"}

+See the Nanoleaf documentation for creating these effects.

 # Govee